cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

-Similarly, when using imputed data, the percentage of apps with description of changed for the last 12 weeks also decreased:
+Likewise, when using imputed data, the percentage of apps with description of changed for the last 12 weeks also decreased:

 - What's new, grouped by 6 weeks, for dataset with LOCF imputation: [What's New LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/whats_new_locf_6_week.html)